openblockchains/awesome-diem/README.md

 - [Libra Testimony @ US Senate, Committee on Banking, PDF Download (~100k, 7 Pages)](https://www.banking.senate.gov/imo/media/doc/Marcus%20Testimony%207-16-19.pdf) by David Marcus (Libra / Calibra Project Chief / Head), July 16, 2019
 - [Libra, 2 weeks in](https://www.facebook.com/notes/david-marcus/libra-2-weeks-in/10158616513819148/) by David Marcus (Libra / Calibra Project Chief / Head), July 3, 2019
 - [Libra: The Path Forward](https://developers.libra.org/blog/2019/06/18/the-path-forward) by Libra Engineering Team, June 18, 2019 - Today we are announcing the Libra testnet, a live demonstration of an early prototype of the technology behind Libra - a simple global currency and financial infrastructure that can empower billions of people...
+- [Coming in 2020: Calibra - A New Digital Wallet for a New Digital Currency](https://newsroom.fb.com/news/2019/06/coming-in-2020-calibra/) by Facebook Newsroom, June 18, 2019

 Neutral